B. Wayne Hughes: Philanthropy

 Hughes created and funded the Parker Hughes Cancer Center in Minnesota that undertakes the research to develop drugs and treatment for children's leukemia and cancer.
 After a $5 million donation to his alma mater, the Galen Center's basketball court was named after high school classmate and longtime friend Jim Sterkel.
+As of 2019, Hughes had donated between $400–450 million to USC, by far the most generous donor in the university's history.
+Most of the donations were anonymous, and he was friends with many notable USC athletes and athletic administrators, including O.J.
+Simpson, Al Cowlings, Sam Cunningham, and Lynn Swann, the latter of whom Hughes was credited with engineering his position as athletic director.
+In 2014, he was awarded an honorary Doctor of Business Administration from USC.

 Politics

 Hughes was the largest donor to American Crossroads, a conservative political organization started by Karl Rove.
 As of 2010, Hughes had contributed $1.55 million to the organization.

 Thoroughbred horse racing

 Hughes was an owner of Thoroughbred racehorses since 1972.
 His horse, Authentic, won the 2020 Kentucky Derby and Breeders' Cup Classic.
 He acquired the historic 700 acre Spendthrift Farm near Lexington, Kentucky, in June 2004.

 Hughes' other notable horses included Action This Day, who won the 2003 Breeders' Cup Juvenile and was voted the Eclipse Award for Outstanding 2-Year-Old Male Horse.
 He also owned Beholder, who won the 2012 Breeders' Cup Juvenile Fillies and was voted American Champion Two-Year-Old Filly of 2012, won the 2013 Breeders' Cup Distaff and was voted American Champion Three-Year-Old Filly for 2013, was voted American Champion Older Dirt Female Horse for 2015, and won the 2016 Breeders' Cup Distaff over champion filly Songbird and was voted American Champion Older Dirt Female Horse for 2016.